kellnerd/musicbrainz-scripts/README.md

 Also available as a bookmarklet with less features:

 - Simplifies the addition of “spoken vocals” relationships (at release level) by providing a pre-filled dialogue in the relationship editor.
+- Parses voice actor credits from text and remembers name to MBID mappings(userscript only).
 - Imports voice actor credits from linked Discogs pages (userscript only).
 - Automatically matches artists whose Discogs pages are linked to MB (unlinked artists can be selected from the already opened inline search).